Introduction to Azure Email

 Cloud Email Services

 CloudMail is a sophisticated Windows mail collaboration server that enables organizations to connect with customers, workers, and partners using the company’s most important email clients, including Microsoft Outlook for Windows and Mac, as well as a wide range of mobile devices.
 Cloud-based email technology is a cloud platform that includes all-in-one email security, archiving, and availability solutions.
 Any commercial hosting solution that uses the same domain comes with CloudMail email services.
-It’s also available as a stand-alone product for $5 / month per domain.
+It’s also a stand-alone product for $5 / month per domain.

 CloudMail comes with an unlimited number of email addresses.